Original publication date: 26 January 2016

-Whilst travel to the Land Down Under may be off the cards for quite some time, you can still do some foodie study in preparation for the next adventure, or perhaps do some reminiscing of simpler times.
+Whilst travel to the Land Down Under might be off the cards for quite some time, you can still do some foodie study in preparation for the next adventure (or perhaps some reminiscing on simpler times).

-Amongst the most Australian dishes ever invented (aside from perhaps the Vegemite Lamington... nek level), everybody loves a fluffy Lamington.
-They look weird, like little black cubes covered in frost, but the coconut, cocoa and jam with a puffy sponge is what we’re all about.
+Amongst the most Australian dishes ever invented (aside from perhaps the Vegemite lamington – next level), everybody loves a fluffy lamington.
+They look weird, like little black cubes covered in frost, but the coconut, cocoa and jam with puffy sponge is what we’re all about.

-Fairy bread is as Australian as vegemite.
-A favourite at 5th birthday parties, it’s sliced white bread (always white), spread with margarine or butter and covered with sprinkles or hundreds and thousands which stick to the top of the bread.
+Fairy bread is as Australian as Vegemite.
+A favourite at kids’ birthday parties, it’s sliced white bread (must be white) spread with margarine or butter and covered with sprinkles (aka hundreds and thousands) that stick to the top of the bread.
 Must always be cut into four triangles.

 The golden syrup in these, when combined with the oats, means the dough is actually tastier than a baked biscuit.
-During war times, they were sent overseas to serving ANZACs in World War I due to their excellent keeping properties.
+During war times, they were sent overseas to serving Anzacs (Australian and New Zealand Army Corps) in World War I owing to their excellent storage properties.

 Though this dessert was named after Russian ballerina Anna Pavlova, Australians claim it as their own.
-This is a divisive one, as some people hate the meringue topped simply with whipped cream and fruit, while some love it.
+This is a divisive one – some people hate this meringue topped simply with whipped cream and fruits, while other love it.
 There is no middle ground with pavlova.

-These are so much more than a chocolate biscuit.
-Australians eat 45 million packets of Tim Tams a year, and stats say on average one in every two Australian households contains a packet of Tim Tams.
+These are so much more than chocolate biscuits.
+Australians eat 45 million packets of Tim Tams a year, and stats say on average that one in every two Australian households contains a packet of Tim Tams.

-People literally eat these for breakfast (those who are in trades or 'tradies'), lunch (everyone else) and dinner (celeb chef Curtis Stone).
+People literally eat these for breakfast (especially “tradies”, or tradesmen/women), lunch (everyone else) and dinner (celeb chef Curtis Stone).

-Vegemite is usually spread on toast and un-toasted toast.
-It also makes its way on to crackers at times.
+Vegemite is usually spread on toast and untoasted bread.
+It also sometimes makes its way onto crackers.
 Vegemite has an intense flavour with yeast and umami notes.
-Some slather it, others dot it, but either way it isn’t for the faint-hearted.
+Some slather it, others dot it, but either way, it isn’t for the faint-hearted.

 Correct ratios for this chocolate/malt drink is 6–15 heaped tablespoons of Milo to every one cup of milk.
 Can be consumed hot or cold.